Blond: General

-Blond hair is most common in light-skinned infants and children, so much so that the term "baby blond" is often used for very light colored hair.
-Babies may be born with blond hair even among groups where adults rarely have blond hair, although such natural hair usually falls out quickly.
-Blond hair tends to turn darker with age, and many children's blond hair turns light, medium, or dark brown, before or during their adult years.
-Because blond hair tends to turn brown with age, natural blond hair is significantly less common in adulthood; according to the sociologist Christie Davies, only around five percent of adults in Europe and North America are naturally blond.
+According to the sociologist Christie Davies, only around five percent of adults in Europe and North America are naturally blond.
 A study conducted in 2003 concluded that only four percent of American adults are naturally blond.
-A significant number of Caucasian women dye their hair blonde, perhaps a higher percentage than for any other hair color.
+A significant number of Caucasian women who have blonde hair have dyed it that way.

 Europe

 The pigmentation of both hair and eyes is lightest around the Baltic Sea, and darkness increases regularly and almost concentrically around this region.

 In France, according to a source published 1939, blondism is more common in Normandy, and less common in the Pyrenees and the Mediterranean seacoast; 26% of the French population have blond or light brown hair.
 A 2007 study of French females showed that by then roughly 20% were blonde, although half of these blondes were fully fake.
 Roughly ten percent of French females are natural blondes, of which 60% bleach their hair to a lighter tone of blond.

 In Portugal, the national average of the population shows 11% of varying traces of blondism, peaking at 15% blond people in Póvoa de Varzim in northern Portugal.

 In Italy, a study of Italian men conducted by Ridolfo Livi between 1859 and 1863 on the records of the National Conscription Service showed that 8.2% of Italian men exhibited blond hair; blondism frequency displayed a wide degree of regional variation, ranging from around 12.6% in Veneto to 1.7% among the Sardinians.
 In a more detailed study from the 20th-century geneticist Renato Biasutti, the regional contrasts of blondism frequency are better shown, with a greater occurrence in the northern regions, where the figure may be over 20%, and a lesser occurrence in Sardinia, where the frequency in many of its districts was 0.5%.
 With the exception of Benevento and the surrounding area in Campania, where various shades of blond hair were present in 10–15% of the population, Southern Italy as a whole averaged between 2.5% and 7.4%.

 Africa

-A number of blond naturally mummified bodies of common people (i.e. not proper mummies) dating to Roman times have been found in the Fagg El Gamous cemetery in Egypt.
+A number of blond naturally mummified bodies of common people (i.e. not proper mummies) dating to Roman-Christian period have been found in the Fagg El Gamous cemetery in Fayum, Egypt.
 "Of those whose hair was preserved 54% were blondes or redheads, and the percentage grows to 87% when light-brown hair color is added."
 Excavations have been ongoing since the 1980s.
 Burials seem to be clustered by hair-colour.